 What is the salary for a critical care physician?

-LocumTenens.com conducted its Annual Compensation and Employment Survey in September of 2020.
+LocumTenens.com conducted its Annual Salary and Employment Survey in May of 2021.
 Survey respondents represent critical care physicians who practice on a locum tenens basis as well as those with permanent salaries.
 Compensation results consist of only full-time, permanent employees and consider only annual salary and bonuses.

 Average critical care physician's salary in 2022